 by private confession in the fourth century “to spare embarrassment to dignitaries”.

 By the eighth century the ecclesiastically authorised penances for each sin were established and published as a kind of spiritual system of double entry bookkeeping.
 These penances were lightened with time.
 Partial or plenary indulgences were granted by the Church.
 Confession absolved the sinner from the punishment of hell, but not from the temporal punishment in this world.
 This earthly punishment, however, could be removed by indulgences.
-Some cases of wholesale forgiveness o sin on this earthly plane were granted as early as the ninth century.
+Some cases of wholesale forgiveness of sin on this earthly plane were granted as early as the ninth century.
 Urban ii offered the first plenary indulgence.
 It promised complete forgiveness of all sins to those who joined the First Crusade and fell in battle.

 This plenary indulgence for all who should fall in war brought together an army of 30,000 men.
 The painful story of the Crusades and the wars with the Muslims need not be repeated here nor the shame that came as a result to the followers of two great religions, Christianity and Islam.
 Forgetful of the teachings on love and brotherhood commanded by each of their Founders, they participated enthusiastically in the mutual slaughter.